Fansaly/X299-STRIX-macOS/README.md

 ```
 > after the replacement, you should customize **Serial Number**, **Board Serial Number**, **SmUUID** in **SMBIOS** section, and etc.

-Downloads, installations, updates, etc. depend on `Config/config.plist`.
+Downloads, installations and updates, depend on `Config/config.plist`.

-### Other features of Makefile:
+### Other features of Makefile
 ```sh
 make mount              # Mount EFI partition make backup             # Backup EFI/CLOVER